Listing View

 Full Arch

-Subperiosteal are placed on the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the density of bone of your jaw.
+Subperiosteal are placed on the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the bone density of your jaw.

-Whilst side effects are {extremely|very rare, they can include damage to the jaw, nerves and neighboring teeth.
+Whilst side effects are {extremely|very rare, they can include damage to the jaw, nerves and adjacent teeth.

-Yes of course and just as with real teeth they have to be correctly cleaned or else it can lead to plaque and infection and also gum disease.
+Yes of course and just as with real teeth they have to be properly cleaned or else it can lead to plaque and infection as well as gum disease.

 Normally not because it requires a specialist to be in attendance but it may be a chargeable option offered by the dental practice.

-If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.
+If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.

-Hello from Ascenti Physio Park Dale – now moved to Beechwood House Medical Centre
+Welcome to Ascenti Physio Park Dale – now moved to Beechwood House Medical Centre

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!